Reliving the 2019-20 NBA Season

 Next season will be much tougher for the Lakers.
 The Nets and Warriors will be back at full strength, while teams such as the Clippers, Bucks, Celtics, Heat, and others will be loading up to make their own run at the coveted title.

 When that next season begins is anyone’s guess.
 COVID will continue to set the tone for the league.
-Expect Adam Silver to consult with other leaders in professional sports, as well as health experts as he and the NBA front office figure out how to safely and responsibly kick off the 2020-21 season.
+Expect Adam Silver to consult with other leaders in professional sports, as well as health experts as he and the NBA front office figure out how to kick off the 2020-21 season safely and responsibly.